U.S. Extends Temporary Deportation Protection To Syrians

 The Trump administration said it will allow some 7,000 Syrians living in the U.S. to remain under a temporary program that protects them from deportation.

-The announcement to extend Temporary Protected Status, or TPS, for another 18 months was made by Department of Homeland Security Acting Secretary Kevin McAleenan in a statement issued Thursday.
+The announcement to extend temporary protected status for an additional 18 months was made by Department of Homeland Security acting Secretary Kevin McAleenan in a statement issued Thursday.

 "The decision to extend TPS for Syria was made after a review of the conditions upon which the country's designation is based, which was ongoing armed conflict and extraordinary and temporary conditions, as well as an assessment of whether those conditions continue to exist as required by statute," McAleenan wrote.